First impressions of Persona 5, the Atlus title I’ve waited so long for. And the very game I bought a PlayStation 4 for.

 All screenshots copyright property of Atlus, naturally.

-After 30 minutes or so, I realised this art style is part of the overall cartoon / manga-ish direction.
-Together with bold zigzag lines in various interfaces, strong sensations of motion and mischievous heroism are consistently maintained.
-This really got me high after a while.
+But after half an hour, I realised this art style is part of the overall cartoon / manga-ish feel.
+Together with bold zigzag lines in various interfaces, a strong sensation of motion and mischievous heroism is maintained, one that really gets you high after a while.

 The “Real” World

 So far, everything lives up to expectations for a PS4 title with open-world capabilities.
-Actually, I should say I’m highly excited.
+Actually, I should say I’m thrilled.
 Cartoonish as the art-style might be, every scene comes with incredible details to deliver that real-world feel.
-I look forward to buying food from stalls, visiting the local sento, investigating secret locations in the school, etc. I also can’t wait to see how the obligatory school excursion scenes would play out.
+I look forward to buying food from every stall, visiting the local sento, investigating secret locations in the school!.
+I also can’t wait to see how the obligatory school excursion scenes would play out.

-One aspect that’s somewhat unpleasant, though, is the inability to save as and when you wish while in the dungeons.
-For whatever reason, Atlus chose to retain that annoying feature from previous Persona games; you can only save in special rooms.
-I foresee this being a nuisance with bigger dungeons.
+One aspect that’s somewhat unpleasant, on the other hand, is the inability to save as and when you wish while in the dungeons.
+For whatever reason, Atlus retained this annoying feature from previous Persona games; you can only save in special rooms.
+I can foresee this being a nuisance with larger palaces.

 Characters / Dialogue / Voice-overs

 I’m undecided about the story at the moment.
 I do like the in medias res style of the prologue, which is starkly different from earlier Persona titles.
 However, this quickly reverted to the usual formula of individual persona awakenings.
-With there being quite a few main characters, this is going to take a while before it ends.
+With there being quite a few main characters, this is going to take a long while before it ends.

 Just that, I was expecting a different story format this round.
-Then again, it’s been nine years since Persona 4.
+Then again, it IS nine years since Persona 4.
 Some of today’s players might not even have touched a PS2 before.
 The whole experience could still be quite riveting for many players.

-There are many write-ups on how the Persona Franchise targets younger players.
-I.E. it’s more young people-friendly.
+There are many write-ups on how the Persona Franchise targets younger players i.e. it’s more young people-friendly.
 But to Atlus, being young-friendly apparently just means not discussing religion.

 Music has always been a big part of the Persona franchise for me.
 I’ve been a fan of Shoji Meguro since Shin Megami Tensei III: Nocturne.
 One of the reasons I looked forward to Persona 5 so much was because Meguro was returning as composer.

 And he doesn’t disappoint!
 For this round, Meguro-San included jazz elements into the soundtrack, which feel so appropriate for the story.
-It’s like, other than inherent coolness, doesn’t the jazz technique of birthing a new tune from an original one summarises the whole concept of empowered personae within the game heroes?
+It’s like, other than inherent coolness, doesn’t the jazz technique of birthing a sophisticated tune from an original one summarises the whole concept of empowered personae within the game heroes?

-On top of which, the Persona 5 soundtrack uses a lot of warm jazz organ sounds.
-This immediately appeals to the organ player in me.
-What better way is there to spend nights and weekends than by enjoying two of the things I love most at the same time, i.e. jazz organ music and video gaming?
+On top of which, the soundtrack uses a lot of warm jazz organ sounds, a selection that immediately appeals to the organ player in me.
+It’s like, what better way is there to spend nights and weekends?
+As in enjoying two of the things I love most at the same time, i.e. jazz organ music and video gaming?

 PS: And it seems like, California Potato Power music would make an appearance in the DLCs!